ponylang/pony-tutorial/content/c-ffi/c-abi.md

 toc: true
 ---

-The FFI support in pony uses the C application binary interface (ABI) to interface with native code.
+The FFI support in Pony uses the C application binary interface (ABI) to interface with native code.
 The C ABI is a calling convention, one of many, that allow objects from different programming languages to be used together.

 ## Writing a C library for Pony